MenasheKoren/around-react/README.md

 **Intro**

-This is a demonstrative project, in coordination with Practicum100 about pictures that people take accross the U.S., in which a user is able to change the name and/or the profession in the profile via a pop-up form.
+This is a demonstrative project, in coordination with Practicum100 about pictures that people take across the U.S., in which a user is able to change the name and/or the profession in the profile via a pop-up form.

 We have made the site almost fully interactive, with the ability to zoom in on the pictures as well as add/remove their